 Amidst the COVID-19 pandemic and the government order to cancel or reschedule events gathering 100 + people, the number of gigs, theatre performances and festivals ceased has reached an all-time high.

-No doubt, this decision was made with good reason, as government, venues, and artists themselves agree that the safety and health of fans and all affiliated workers is of the utmost importance.
+No doubt, this decision was made with good reason, as the government, venues, and artists themselves agree that the safety and health of fans and all affiliated workers are of the utmost importance.

 With good news surrounding action to minimize the spread, the bad news settles in for many.
 The primary source of income for some has come to a halt for the time being.
 Artists touring, selling merch, hiring of videographers and photographers, event managers, audio technicians, promoters, the lot.